 How to Decorate a Guest Bedroom

 Hosting family and friends in your home is always exciting, and always prompts your household to be on its best, most inviting behavior.
 From cleaning and meal planning to drafting up a sightseeing list, there’s a lot of preparation that goes into hosting overnight guests.
 Whether you have ample space or a single spare room, it’s important to ready your guest room with everything needed to make your visitors feel comfortable.
 Simple comforts and thoughtful touches will make a stay in your guest bedroom feel like a vacation.
 Bring together all the elements that make visitors feel at home, from luxury bedding to basic amenities.
-Stick around to learn more about what makes a great guest bedroom and discover tips that will help you become the hostess with the mostest.
+Stick around for guest bedroom ideas and discover tips that will help you become the hostess with the mostest.

 The ideal guest room color palette is a sea of calming neutrals and cool colors.
 Toned-down blues and greens encourage a relaxing atmosphere, while creamy neutrals like white, grey, and beige add a subtle contrast to dark furniture finishes.
 The idea is to create an open escape that’s easy to decorate and versatile.